Vegan salads are healthy, easy to make, and delicious.

-At their best, a vegan salad is one of the most satisfying foods in existence.
+At their best, vegan salads are one of the most satisfying foods in existence.
 Unfortunately, salads often suffer from unimaginative preparation.
 You’ll often get a meager assortment of not-very-fresh vegetables.
 No wonder it’s a menu item that many people shy away from.
-Too often, they’re a bland almost-meal that leaves you hungry.
+Nobody wants a bland almost-meal that leaves you hungry.
 But it’s easy to do salad right.
 When prepared with a little effort and enthusiasm, salads become worthy of eating every day.

 Necessary Kitchen Items